British Rail Class 710: Incidents

 On 12 October 2021, the driver and a passenger were injured when an eight-car Class 710 train, headed by unit 710124, ran through the buffers at Enfield Town.
-Following a post-crash drugs test that allegedly revealed traces of cocaine, the driver was arrested on suspicion of being unfit to work on a transport system through drink or drugs.
+Following a post-incident drugs test that revealed traces of cocaine, the driver was arrested on suspicion of being unfit to work on a transport system through drink or drugs.
 He was subsequently convicted of endangering the safety of the railway and sentenced to sixteen weeks' imprisonment.